averykhoo/http-over-file-transfer/README.md

   * can remove acked messages from outbox
   * can remove from sent when other lamport clock exceeds it
   * can remove double-acked from inbox
-  * (extension) use "processing start timestamp" flag to multithread processing of received messages with timeout
+  * (extension) use "processing start timestamp" flag to multithread processing of received messages wi`th timeout
   * (extension) use "processed" flag or clock to determine which messages can be removed

 ## how (v2 - reinventing the ~~wheel~~ osi model)